luisfrcarvalho/design-patterns/Behavioral/Command/readme.md

 # The problem
-- Behavioral pattern in which an object is used to encapsulate all information needed to perform an action or trigger an event latter time.
+- The behavioral pattern in which an object is used to encapsulate all information needed to perform an action or trigger an event latter time.
-- The aim of Command pattern is decoupling the invoker from the receiver.
+- The aim of the Command pattern is decoupling the invoker from the receiver.
 With this structure, the invoker can talk to the receiver without being aware of it.
-- This pattern makes our code extensible as we can add new commands without changing existing code.
+- This pattern makes our code extensible as we can add new commands without changing the existing code.
 However, increases in the number of classes for each individual command.

 - It defines 3 concepts:
     - **Sender**: The Sender class (aka invoker) is responsible for initiating requests.
 This class must have a field for storing a reference to a command object.
 The sender triggers that command instead of sending the request directly to the receiver.
 Note that the sender isn’t responsible for creating the command object.
 Usually, it gets a pre-created command from the client via the constructor.